Be neutral

 TREBLA:

-The system of the Earth, nature, and living beings changes continuously, but as a whole it continues to exist.
-Therefore, in the case that a system succeeds in continuing, there will be regulatory mechanisms that influence the system in such a way that balance is maintained or will be restored.
+The system of Earth, nature and living beings, is constantly changing, yet as a whole it continues to exist.
+Therefore, if a system succeeds in continuing, there must be regulatory mechanisms that influence it in such a way that balance is maintained or restored.
+This can occur through human intervention or through natural processes.
+However, the outcome of these natural processes may indeed lead to a new balance, but does not necessarily mean that humans remain part of it.

 ALEX: